butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 Once 21 million is reached, we will start burning 1% from each transfer.

 ## Sowing mechanism
-Any account that transfers a token can get a reward within a 10 minute frame since the last reward.
+Any account that transfers a token can get a reward within a 10 minute frame after the last reward.
 The reward is going to be 1000 tokens and it will be rewarded by minting new tokens adding them to a current supply.
 After the rewards were distributed 256 times, the halving will happen, and the reaping period begins.